Nagcarlan: Etymology

-According to the origin, the name Nagcarlan came from the name of a famous rich and generous woman by Ana Kalang or Ana Panalangin was a native woman who was known for her golden salakot and cane which she always carried when walking around town.
-She was well-respected by the townfolk not just for her wealth but also for the help she extends to those in need.
-One day, a Spaniard came to her house and upon looking out of the window, he saw branches swaying and hitting one another, and so he asked what was going on.
+According to the origin, the name Nagcarlan came from the name of a famous rich and generous woman named Ana Kalang or Ana Panalangin, who was a native woman who was known for her golden salakot and cane which she always carried when walking around town.
+She was well-respected by the townfolk not just for her wealth, but also for the help she extended to those in need.
+One day, a Spaniard came to her house and upon looking out of the window; he saw branches swaying and hitting one another, and so he asked what was going on.
 Ana Kalang answered and said "nagkakalang sila".
 The word was repeatedly mispronounced by the Spaniards until it became Nagcarlan, which is now the name of the town.

 History

+Spanish colonial era

 Before the Spanish conquest of the area, it was headed by Gat Lakilaw.
 Christianity was propagated to the area in 1578 through Fr.
 Juan de Plasencia and Fr.
 Diego Oropesa, both missionaries of Franciscan Order.
 The area became a formal town in 1583 under Fr.
 Tomas de Miranda, who brought and successfully cultivated in Nagcarlan the first wheat seeds ever on our country's soil.
-The very first Gobernadorcillo was Gaspar Cahupa, a Nagcarleno who served until 1687.
-The first church was built in 1752 by Fr.
+In 1595, Nagcarlan became an independent pueblo (town), separating itself from other towns which were formally established in 1583.
+The very first Gobernadorcillo was Gaspar Cahupa (Cajopa), a Nagcarleno who served until 1617.
+The first stone church was built in 1752 by Fr.
 Cristobal Torres.
+While the town is already known as Nagcanlang even before the Spaniards came (as evidenced in the 1572 narrative of Juan Masolong, First Christian of Liliw, Laguna), it was Fr.
+Torres who officially and formally named it Nagcarlan at that time, to honor and recognize the contributions of an influential and respected tribe woman leader named Ana Kalang (baptized as Ana Panalangin).
+The name Nagcarlan consistently appeared in the Spanish encomienda system during that period as one of the official name of the town.
 In 1851, Fr.
 Vicente Velloc, a Franciscan Missionary built the Underground Cemetery, the first of its kind in the Philippines.
 According to Historical records, this is where the historic Biac-Na-Bato pact was planned by Pedro Paterno and General Severino Taino in 1897.
 It was also in Nagcarlan, where the Brain of the Katipunan, General Emilio Jacinto, coming from Majayjay and wounded, was captured.